kroketio/chatripper/docs/design.md

 - Poor on-boarding, and overall UX
 - Time-consuming to install, and configure
 - Heavy/bloated protocol
 - Poor choice of server technology

-For example, while we *do* like Prosody (XMPP), this ecosystem still suffers from an arcane setup procedure, and hard-to-use client software for your average regular internet user.

 ## Goals

-Our goals for a self-hosted chat platform are:

 - Multiple connections to a single account
 - 'Always online' (bouncer-like functionality)